ipipan-barstar/ICCS25.MfHNSiEGSCoTD/README.md

 - `Data_n`:  input dataset
 - `N` or `C`: normalised or combinatorial laplacian used
 - `Exp_[0-5]|All` - experiments, i.e., functions applied to similarity matrix as listed in the `experiments` dictionary in `ICCS25_Experiments.py`
-- `Fscore` - average Fscore values for experiments
+- `Fscore` - average F measure values for experiments

 ## `Python`
 The source code.
 Start with `ICCS25_Experiments.py`.

 Arguments:
 1. digit `0-4`: vectorizer to use, as listed in `vectorizers` in `data.py` (default `0` = `CountVectorizer`).
 2. number of repetitions of each experiment (default 1).